MathsandDataNYU/web/content/madplus.md

 Deep learning algorithms operate in regimes that defy classical learning theory.
 Neural networks architectures often contain more parameters than training samples.
 Despite their huge complexity, the generalization error achieved on real data is small.
 In this talk, we aim to study generalization properties of algorithms in high dimension.
 Interestingly, we show that algorithms in high dimension require a small bias for good generalization.
 We show that this is indeed the case for deep neural networks in the overparametrized regime.
 In addition, we provide lower bounds on the generalization error in various settings for any algorithm.
 We calculate such bounds using random matrix theory (RMT).
 We will review the connection between deep neural network and RMT and existing results.
 These bounds are particularly useful when the analytic evaluation of standard performance bounds is not possible due to the complexity and nonlinearity of the model.
 The bounds can serve as a benchmark for testing performance and optimizing the design of actual learning algorithms.
 (Joint work with Prof. Ofer Zeitouni)

+#### <a name="yi"></a> Yi Ma (UC Berkeley): Deep (Convolution) Networks from First Principles

+In this talk, we offer an entirely “white box’’ interpretation of deep (convolution) networks from the perspective of data compression (and group invariance).
+In particular, we show how modern deep layered architectures, linear (convolution) operators and nonlinear activations, and even all parameters can be derived from the principle of maximizing rate reduction (with group invariance).
+All layers, operators, and parameters of the network are explicitly constructed via forward propagation, instead of learned via back propagation.
+All components of so-obtained network, called ReduNet, have precise optimization, geometric, and statistical interpretation.
+There are also several nice surprises from this principled approach: it reveals a fundamental tradeoff between invariance and sparsity for class separability; it reveals a fundamental connection between deep networks and Fourier transform for group invariance – the computational advantage in the spectral domain (why spiking neurons?); this approach also clarifies the mathematical role of forward propagation (optimization) and backward propagation (variation).
+In particular, the so-obtained ReduNet is amenable to fine-tuning via both forward and backward (stochastic) propagation, both for optimizing the same objective.

+This is joint work with students Yaodong Yu, Ryan Chan, Haozhi Qi of Berkeley, Dr. Chong You now at Google Research, and Professor John Wright of Columbia University.